soumya-ranjan-sahoo/Retrieve-n-Generate-ToD/README.md

 # Retrieval-Augmented-Generative-ToDs

-## This work is carried out as part of the MSc thesis at the faculty of Mathematics and Computer Science, Saarland University and Fraunhofer IAIS.
+## This work is carried out as part of the Master's thesis at the faculty of Mathematics and Computer Science, Saarland University and Fraunhofer IAIS.

 ### Installation
 ```